Dave Murray (musician): Personal life

+Murray and his wife Tamar have one daughter.
+Murray resides on the island of Maui, Hawaii in the US.

+In his spare time, Murray (along with bandmate Nicko McBrain) is an avid golfer, as seen in the Rock in Rio DVD and Iron Maiden: Flight 666; he revealed in 2002 that he tries to play "a couple of rounds in each week" and his handicap "can be anywhere from 15 to 24."
+During his early years in Iron Maiden he would also regularly go fishing with fellow bandmates Adrian Smith and Clive Burr.

 Equipment

 Murray used and endorsed Marshall amplifiers almost exclusively, other than on the Somewhere in Time (1986) and Seventh Son of a Seventh Son (1988) albums and their respective tours, when he instead used Gallien-Krueger amps, and Victory Amps during the recordings of The Book of Souls, but again Marshalls on tour (his rack system featuring JMP1 pre-amp fed into the FX loop of Marshall DSL heads, using the DSL heads as power amps).
-As of 2023, during Maiden's Future Past World Tour, it was revealed Murray had begun using the Fractal Axe-FX III units, replacing the long-serving Marshall JMP-1 preamps.
+As of 2023, during Maiden's Future Past World Tour, it was revealed Murray had begun using the Fractal Axe-FX III amp modeler, replacing the long-serving Marshall JMP-1 preamps.